logux/docs/recipes/zero-knowledge.md

 { type: '0', d: string, iv: string }
 ```

-Server need to save client’s actions.
+Server needs to save client’s actions.
 For instance by using persistent log (you may need to write `LogStore` implementation to keep log in some database).

 On the server you will need to set `reasons` for `0` actions to keep them in log: